Course

 Personal Therapy

-Personal therapy combines with aspects of social skills training (SST) as well as some other common elements of cognitive behavior therapy.
-The social skills training is based on a behavioral model that targets the improvement of the person’s ability to function skillfully in social situations and interactions in improving both positive and negative symptoms.
-This therapy is focused on the area of recovery, and it is a long-term endeavor that has shown to decrease the probability of relapse because of the basis of supportive psychotherapy (13).
+Personal therapy combines aspects of social skills training (SST)and some other common elements of cognitive behavior therapy.
+The social skills training is based on a behavioral model that targets the improvement of the person’s ability to function skillfully in social situations and interactions in has been found to improve both positive and negative symptoms.

 Cognitive Remediation Therapy (CRT)